kuzlik340/RUSTGUARDIAN/README.md

 ## Introduction

 The goal of this project is to develop a **kernel module** with a **user-friendly interface** that monitors all **USB devices** and blocks them if malicious activity is detected.
+Basically, this project solves a problem with the badUSB attacks that are quite popular nowadays.

 The project consists of two main components: